This page contains affiliate links. If you click one of the product links, I’ll receive a commission. No additional charge for you!

 It’s about staying healthy, remaining independent and enjoying life just as you have for the last few decades.

 Fitness has always been part of my life.
 In my 20s and early 30s, I was a fitness instructor, personal trainer and avid biker.
-I learned how to play tennis in my 40s, and when I turned 50, I added interval training to my fitness routine by taking some kick-butt classes at Orange Theory.
-In addition to my Orange Theory classes, I continue to play tennis regularly and enjoy a few four to five miles walks per week.
+I learned how to play tennis in my 40s, and when I turned 50, I added interval training to my fitness routine by taking some kick-butt Peloton classes.
+In addition to Peloton classes, I continue to play tennis regularly and enjoy a few long walks each week.
 My 50s haven’t slowed me down a bit!

 With a little creativity, you can easily start an exercise routine after 50.